benfredj/indicator-athantime/README.md

 -
 edit the file $HOME/.athantime.conf

-add the application (/usr/bin/indicator-athantime) it to your stratup application
+add the application (/usr/bin/indicator-athantime) to your startup application

 TODO: